Ellesmere Port Church of England College

 Ellesmere Port Church of England College (formerly University Church of England Academy) is a coeducational secondary school and sixth form located in Ellesmere Port, Cheshire.
 It was formed in 2009 by the merger of Ellesmere Port Specialist School of Performing Arts (located at Woodchurch Lane) and Cheshire Oaks High School (located at Stanney Lane).

-The school was sponsored by the University of Chester Academies Trust, but transferred to the Frank Field Education Trust in 2019.
+The school was sponsored by the University of Chester Academies Trust, and at that time was called University of Chester CE Academy, but transferred to the Frank Field Education Trust in 2019.

 Admissions

 The school accepts children of all faiths and none.

 History

+Stanney Comprehensive School

+In March 1985 at 1am, a fire caused £60,000 of damage to the sixth form block.
+Ellesmere Port was known for school vandalism.
+Five fire engines from Ellesmere Port and Chester fought the fire for 90 minutes.

 Sutton High School/Ellesmere Port Specialist School of Performing Arts

 SHS was originally split into two, a boys school and a girls school, in common with many schools at the time.
 The two schools were later merged, and the school buildings were split into five 'blocks':